tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. ez egy bizonyos transimtter signal eloallitasi mechinizmusa...ez egy

-Note that this is the mechanism that the transmitters in INET use to specify the signal shapes; there are multiple ways to do this, using the API. -> after the bullet point -> make it a note **TODO**

 ..
 Note that this is the mechanism that the transmitters currently in INET use to specify the signal shapes; there are a multitude of ways to do this, using the API.

-this description only applies for a specific set of transmitters (ami jelenleg van az INETben)...there are many other ways
+.. this description only applies for a specific set of transmitters (ami jelenleg van az INETben)...there are many other ways

 .. signals can have radio energy -> signal can have nonzero power density outside this range, which can also cause interference